hiero-ledger/identity-collaboration-hub/specifications/README.md

 ## How to contribute a new specification

-In order to add new specification to the repo, please do the following:
+To add a new specification to the repo, please do the following:

-- Create new sub-folder in `specifications`
+- Create new subfolder in `specifications`
-  - It's recommended to use folder name that corresponds to specification name/title
+  - It's recommended to use a folder name that corresponds to the specification name / title
-- Add specification content as Markdown files to new sub-folder
+- Add specification content as Markdown files to a new subfolder
-- Add a new specification entry to `specs.json` file, pointing to a new sub-folder and defining rendering options and external spec references
+- Add a new specification entry to `specs.json` file, pointing to a new subfolder and defining rendering options and external spec references
   - Specification URL can be inferred from common GH pages URL by appending `output_path` from specification entry: `https://hiero-ledger.github.io/identity-collaboration-hub/<output_path>/`

 Please refer to [Spec-Up Documentation] for general guidance on content structure/formatting and available options for `specs.json` configuration.